 News and Events

-Be sure to check out our Facebook page for more news and events!
+Be sure to check out our Facebook page for more news and events and photos!

 Phi Alpha Theta Induction Ceremony

 On Friday, April 11, 2014, we inducted 23 new members into the Epsilon Phi chapter of Phi Alpha Theta, the National History Honors Society.
 You can view the photo album from the day's events on our Facebook page.

 On Friday, April 11, 2014, we presented the Jean E. Hunter Writing History Award and the Joseph R. Morice Award for Excellence in History to two outstanding students,Gesue Staltari and Gannam Rifkah, respectively.
 For more about our student awards, visit our Undergraduate History Program Awards page.
 You can also view photos from the award ceremony on our Facebook page.

 Gesue Staltari, 2014 recipient of the Jean E. Hunter Writing History Award

 On Saturday, March 25, 2014, three of our graduate students attended and presented papers at the Western PA Regional Phi Alpha Theta Student Conference at Slippery Rock University.
 Aaron O'Data (Public History), Carrie Hadley (Public History), and Lauren Van Zandt (Public History) all received awards for their papers.
 Their paper titles:

 Hadley, Carrie. "'History' Painting?
 The Fictional Literary Influences of John Gadsby Chapman's Baptism Pocahontas."